 The language of the proceedings can have a significant effect on the conduct and cost of an international arbitration.
-If the parties can not agree on the language, most rules provide that the language will be determined by the tribunal.
+If the parties cannot agree on the language, most rules provide that it will be determined by the tribunal.

 Always be advocating

 The effective advocate should think of every contact with the tribunal and opposing counsel as a moment of advocacy.
 That does not mean that the advocate is argumentative, or seeks to argue points not called for at the time.
 It does mean that from the very beginning of the case, the advocate should be looking to demonstrate an intention to cooperate and engage.
 For an advocate, credibility is all, and that credibility should extend to earning the tribunal’s confidence that the advocate intends to be constructive in organising the case and prepared to be reasonable in working out disputes.
 The credibility earned by effective advocacy on the procedural aspects of the case will pay dividends on the merits.– Donald Francis Donovan, Debevoise & Plimpton LLP